 Nosing out H. Chandler Elliott for the title of most obscure of all Gnome Press authors, William Gray Beyer’s birth or death dates haven’t been dug up even after decades of labor by the obsessive hunters of minutiae that is the f&f community.
 Just as little is known about his life, nothing more than the two sentences in Donald H. Tuck’s The Encyclopedia of Science Fiction and Fantasy Through 1968.
 They reveal that “he worked his way through an electrical engineering course at Drexel Institute by making and selling primitive radio receivers…” That experience, after the usual plethora of odd jobs, eventually led to a position as captain in charge of Philadelphia police radio.
 He also wrote two mysteries.
 A review of the second, from 1947, calls Beyer “a gun authority in his own right and a former member of the Philadelphia Police Force.”
+Below is another article from the same year.
+A third mystery, Murder By Arrangement, appeared from a British publisher in 1948.
 No record indicates what happened next, and no picture of him can be found.

 His recognition in the field, such as it is, comes from four related serials in the weekly general fiction pulp Argosy.
 “Minions of the Moon” came first, on April 22, April 29, and May 6, 1939.
 “Minions of Mars,” “Minions of Mercury,” and “Minions of the Shadow” followed in 1940 and 1941.
 The ISFDB lists only two of the five parts of “Shadow,” in the September 20 and September 27, 1941 issues; the remaining three were in the October 4; November 1; and November 15 issues.
 Those were consecutive issues: Argosy stopped weekly publication after September 27.
 Beyer published two other f&sf short stories and four in Detective Fiction Weekly, including the genre-sounding “The Neutronium Gang.”